Dorothy Dehner: Later life and sculpture

-Her work "Rites at Sal Safaeni Number 2" (1958) was included in “Recent Sculpture USA”, a 1959-1960 US travelling exhibition that was presented at the Museum of Modern Art, New York, the Denver Art Museum, Denver, Los Angeles County Museum of Art, Los Angeles, City Art Museum (now Saint Louis Art Museum), St. Louis, and the Museum of Fine Arts, Boston.
+Her work "Rites at Sal Safaeni Number 2" (1958) was included in "Recent Sculpture USA", a 1959-1960 US travelling exhibition that was presented at the Museum of Modern Art, New York, the Denver Art Museum, Denver, Los Angeles County Museum of Art, Los Angeles, City Art Museum (now Saint Louis Art Museum), St. Louis, and the Museum of Fine Arts, Boston.
 Dehner's sculptures were also on display at the 1960 Paris exhibition "Aspects of American Culture."
 Like many of the other works included, hers were primarily distinguished by their improvisation.
 In 1965, The Jewish Museum in New York City put on a retrospective exhibit of Dehner's sculpture.
 This achievement is miraculous considering that she only began sculpture a decade earlier.
 In 1966 she had a solo exhibition, "Dorothy Dehner: Recent Bronzes."
 It was held in Willard Gallery, New York City.
 Dehner began experimenting with wood sculpture in 1974, following the death of her second husband.
 Much of Dehner's sculpture can be identified by its totemic qualities and emphasis on Constructivist principles.
 Additionally, it differs uniquely from Smith's work in its medium and construction.
 Much of Smith's sculpture employed welding as a construction technique, which Dehner did not embrace.
 In 1981 she took her sculpture to the next level, literally, and experimented with massive steel sculptures.
+She received a Lifetime Achievement Award in 1983 from the Women's Caucus for Art.
 In 1988 Dehner had solo exhibitions featuring her large welded pieces at Twining Fine Art, New York, and at Muhlenberg College, Allentown, Pennsylvania.
 This was the first time in her life that Dehner had a generous personal income.
 By 1991 Dehner had lost nearly all of her vision and stopped sculpting.
 By 1990, however, Dehner was working with fabricators who helped transform some of her earlier drawings into sculptures such as the painted aluminium wall piece.
 After a prominent career in art, Dehner was found dead in a stairwell outside her apartment in Manhattan on September 22, 1994, at the age of ninety-two.
+The Cleveland Museum of Art honored Dehner with a retrospective in 1995.